-Although Minnesota has a well-earned reputation for excellence in education, the state is grappling with substantial disparities in educational outcomes (Figure 1).
+Although Minnesota has a well-earned reputation for excellence in education, the state is grappling with

+Note: click on the red underlined text found throughout this document to jump to glossary definitions in Appendix I and all other appendices. substantial disparities in educational outcomes (Figure 1).
 Despite notable gains between 2012 and 2013, the 2013 gap in graduation rates between white students (85%) and students of color and lower-income students remained deep, overall: American Indian (49%); Asian (78%); Black (57%); Hispanic (58%); students who qualify for free/reduced-price lunch (63%).
 Disparities also persist in the sphere of school financing.
 The Minnesota Department of Education (MDE) is making concerted efforts to address gaps in academic achievement through various programming efforts and has recommended enactment of financing reforms to ensure that all districts have equitable access to revenue and to prioritize grant programs that support student health outcomes in communities with the greatest needs.